sentclose/sentc-docs/docs/src/index.md

 actionLink: /guide/
 features:
 - title: Easy-to-use encryption
-  details: Create highly secure applications with just a few lines of code.
+  details: Create secure applications with just a few lines of code.
 - title: Group management
   details: Create groups where every member can encrypt content for all other members, including key rotation to renew the keys while still using the old ones.
 - title: User management